mosenberg/hyper-db/website/docs/sql/command/copy_to.md

 ## Description

-`COPY TO` copies the content of a Hyper database table to one or more files, overriding existing files if there is any.
+`COPY TO` copies the content of a Hyper database table to one or more files, overriding existing files if there are any.

 If a column list is specified, only those specified columns will be written, in the order they appear in the column list.